-The biggest differences between commission and bonus plans are the payment structure and how much sales reps earn.
+The biggest differences between a commission and bonus plan are the payment structure and how much sales reps earn.

-Bonuses: Bonuses are stated compensation amounts.
-They may vary for individual sales reps and can be represented by a percentage or fixed amount (e.g., 4% of base salary or $10,000).
-It’s important to note that bonuses do not have to be structured as “all-or-nothing” payments.
-If quota is not met, sales reps can earn a percentage of their bonus, which can help to keep morale up.
+Bonuses are stated sales incentive amounts.
+They may vary for individual sales reps and are represented by a percentage or fixed amount (e.g., 4% of base salary or a fixed amount of $7,000).
+It’s important to note that companies do not have to structure bonuses as “all-or-nothing” payments.
+If the quota is not met, sales reps can potentially earn a percentage of their bonus, which helps keep morale up.

 What Determines Compensation

-Compensation can depend on several factors in your incentive plan.
-In most incentive structures, quota is the sales goal reps should aim for in order to receive compensation, but it might not determine how much a rep will earn.
+Sales compensation can depend on several factors in your incentive plan.
+In most incentive structures, a quota is the sales goal reps should aim for in order to earn their compensation, but it doesn’t necessarily determine how much a rep will earn.

-Commissions: Quota guides sales reps towards their potential earnings, but ultimately, the amount they are compensated depends on each individual rep’s performance.
-Once reps hit quota, they are often further encouraged to overperform with a higher commission rate tiers sometimes kick in to motivate them to over-perform.
+Quota guides sales reps towards their potential earnings, but ultimately, the amount they are compensated depends on each individual rep’s performance.
+Once reps hit quota, higher commission rate tiers sometimes kick in to motivate them to over-perform.

-Bonuses: For a bonus structure, quota and sales rep performance will be major factors in earning compensation.
-However, unlike commissions, bonuses are often tied to both corporate and individual goals, which can help to incent employees in all departments.
+For a bonus structure, quota and sales rep performance will be major factors in earning compensation.
+However, unlike commissions, bonuses are typically a set amount and rely on both corporate and individual goals.
+This helps incentivize employees in all departments.

 The fact of the matter is different businesses need different compensation plans.
 Before putting together your incentive strategy, you should first ask yourself the following questions: